Hong Kong Mile

 The Hong Kong Mile is a Group 1 flat horse race in Hong Kong which is open to thoroughbreds aged three years or older.
-It is run over a distance of 1,600 metres (about 1 mile) at Sha Tin, and it is scheduled to take place each year in mid December.
+It is run over a distance of 1,600 metres (about 1 mile) at Sha Tin, taking place each year in mid-December.

-The race was first run in 1991, and it was originally titled the Hong Kong International Bowl.
+The race was first run in 1991, and was originally titled the Hong Kong International Bowl.
 Its distance was initially set at 1,400 metres.
 The event's present title and distance were both introduced in 1999, and the following year it was promoted to Group 1 status.

-The Hong Kong Mile is one of the four Hong Kong International Races, and it presently offers a purse of HK$30,000,000 (approximately US$3.8 million).
+The Hong Kong Mile is one of the four Hong Kong International Races, and it presently offers a purse of HK$32,000,000 (approximately US$4 million).